Linen: Modern history

 The linen industry was increasingly critical in the economies of Europe in the 18th and 19th centuries.
 In England and then in Germany, industrialization and machine production replaced manual work and production moved from the home to new factories.

 Linen was also an important product in the American colonies, where it was brought over with the first settlers and became the most commonly used fabric and a valuable asset for colonial households.
 The homespun movement encouraged the use of flax to make home spun textiles.
 Through the 1830s, most farmers in the northern United States continued to grow flax for linen to be used for the family's clothing.

 In the late 19th and early 20th centuries, linen was very significant to Russia and its economy.
 At one time it was the country's greatest export item and Russia produced about 80% of the world's fiber flax crop.

 In December 2006, the General Assembly of the United Nations proclaimed 2009 to be the International Year of Natural Fibres in order to raise people's awareness of linen and other natural fibers.

-One study suggests that the functional properties of linen fabric can be improved by incorporating chitosan-citric acid and phytic acid thiourea.
-The effects of this process include improved levels of antibacterial activity, increased wrinkle resistance, flame retardancy, UV protection, and antioxidant properties.
-Additionally, the linen fabric was able to retain durability for about 20 washes.

-Religion

-There are many references to linen throughout the Bible, reflecting the textile's entrenched presence in human cultures.